exercism/v3/reference/concepts/lazy_evaluation.md

 # Lazy Evaluation

-> _Lazy evaluation_ is an evaluation strategy which delays the evaluation of an expression until its value is needed and it may also implement stratgies to avoid repeated evaluations
+> _Lazy evaluation_ is an evaluation strategy which delays the evaluation of an expression until its value is needed and it may also implement stratgies to avoid repeated evaluations<sup>1</sup>

-## Sources
+---

-1. Lazy evaluation, Wikipedia.
-(2020). <https://en.wikipedia.org/w/index.php?title=Lazy_evaluation&oldid=943229419> (accessed February 29, 2020).
+[1] Lazy evaluation, Wikipedia.
+(2020). https://en.wikipedia.org/w/index.php?title=Lazy_evaluation&oldid=943229419 (accessed March 10, 2020).